EthanAnderes/NonstationaryPhase.jl/README.md

 # Using Julia to automatically download the source code and the paper from Github

-The following code uses the package manager in Julia to download the `NonstationaryPhase` paper and install it as a package.
+The following code uses the package manager in Julia to download and install the package `NonstationaryPhase`.

 ```julia
 julia> Pkg.clone("https://github.com/EthanAnderes/NonstationaryPhase.jl.git")